-More product-specific information can be found on the website www.cww.lu/downloads/esg-related-disclosures/sustainability-related-disclosures/ means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+information More product-specific be found website can on the www.cww.lu/downloads/esg-related-disclosures/sustainability-related-disclosures/ means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 is a classification system laid down in Regulation (EU)

-2020/852, establishing a list

-environmentally sustainable economic activities.
-That

-Regulation does not lay down a list
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 is a classification system laid down in Regulation (EU) 2020/852, establishing a list environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with

-of socially

-sustainable

-economic

-activities.

-Sustainable

-investments with

-an environmental

-objective might

-be aligned with

-the Taxonomy or